scrudgey/DJ2020/tutorial.md

 * arrows appear over the software modal

-camera movement allowed during dialogue prevent using the key menu during dialogue prevent using key / burglar while walking up to door connecting to lab moves the camera to a strange place initially show disconnect button and indicate for 1 or 2 seconds
+. camera movement allowed during dialogue
+. connecting to lab moves the camera to a strange place initially . show disconnect button and indicate for 1 or 2 seconds

+prevent using the key menu during dialogue prevent using key while walking up to door password data icon

+# the dramatic conclusion

+rain stops
+possibilities:
+    they come, kill the guy, leave
+    the player must escape while a firefight ensues they come from both directions and light the place up place explosive beforehand:
+    escape through a vent

-cutscenes todo:
+# cutscenes todo
-    consistent increasing selection of UI elements
-    fix up graphics for weapon wheel menu characters face the right directions
+consistent increasing selection of UI elements fix up graphics for weapon wheel menu characters face the right directions
     mentor looks at router before pointing it out mentor and player look at building correctly or look around mentor at lab door facing away
+    when hiding behind planter, look at door escape menu viability

-disallow taking out gun
+draw portrait for player character disallow taking out gun

-# interdict bad controls
+interdict bad controls
-prevent closing the burglar menu prevent running down the street wrong way prevent taking gun out (no gun?) pause hack software selector while cutscene dialogue is active taking out cyberdeck early? third person view leading in to any camera moment can use wheel menu during dialogue
+    prevent closing the burglar menu
+    prevent running down the street wrong way prevent taking gun out (no gun?)
+    pause hack software selector while cutscene dialogue is active taking out cyberdeck early?
+    third person view leading in to any camera moment can use wheel menu during dialogue
+    prevent burglar interface power relay before we get tehre

+initial flicker
+"bingo, there's our way in" camera rotation abrupt move network button indicator remove "pop that panel" symbol for hand tool mentor shoves me with the door

+# fixing the air duct

+* and the same button appears when we mouse over in normal view
+* when in hvac, camera position is wrong
+* when in hvac aim, less easing on aim
+* when in hvac, culling is wrong
+* hide enter button until vent is open

+show enter button in burglar view vent looks weird when removing